erik1968/analog-smith21/content/pages/index.md

       ##### ![](/images/Erik_AS_CompleteLogo_v5-2021ess\_800x800.png)

+      *Sorry things are not complete > dealing w/life...*

       ***>>> Hello, and thanks for stopping by!
 Let me help you w/your next project, be it:: Logos, Branding, General Graphic Design + Imagery, Biz Cards, Stickers, Posters, Flyers, Signs; including >>> UX >> UI > Web